IlliumIv/UnstackDecks/README.md

 Scans your inventory for stacks of Stacked Deck items and unstacks them into Divination cards.

-**Note - This has been minimally tested as I have don't have many stacked decks to test with and I play in a non-trade league.**
+**Note - This has been minimally tested as I don't have many stacked decks to test with and I play in a non-trade league.**

 ## Usage